Resources for Immigrant Communities During COVID-19 Pandemic

 License Application and Renewal: Department of Consumer and Worker Protection (DCWP) is extending certain license expiration dates and renewal application deadlines.
 Visit the DCWP website for more information.
 Online license application continues to be available on DCWP’s Licenses webpage.
 For inquiries, email NYC Online Licensing Service Help Desk at ELP@dca.nyc.gov.

-SBS Loans and Grants: NYC Department of Small Business Services (SBS) announced three financial assistance programs available for small businesses in low-to-moderate income (LMI) neighborhoods.
+SBS Loans and Grants: NYC Department of Small Business Services (SBS) announced up to $2 million in grant awards to support Community Based Development Organizations (CDBOs) working in in low-to-moderate income (LMI) neighborhoods.

 SBA Loans and Grants: The U.S. Small Business Administration (SBA) has loans and grants for small businesses to address the economic impact of COVID-19.
 Visit the SBA COVID-19 Small Business Guidance and Resources webpage for more information.
 Some immigrant business owners may be eligible for these loans.

-Governor Cuomo has extended the Executive Order that protects commercial tenants for failure to pay their rents from eviction and late rent fees until January 1, 2021.
+Recently enacted state law protects commercial tenants for failure to pay their rents from eviction and late rent fees until August 31, 2021.

 City and Community Resources for LGBTQ+ New Yorkers